 SF BUILD is a project funded by a grant from the National Institutes of Health (NIH) for Enhancing the Diversity of the NIH Funded Workforce.
 SF BUILD activities are grounded in the Signaling Affirmation for Equity (SAFE) Model that was developed for the successful NIH grant application.
-Through its implementation we focus on students, faculty, and institutional practices to create change that will transform teaching and research environments, and thereby enhance diversity of the biomedical research workforce.
+Through its implementation, we focus on students, faculty, and institutional practices to create change that will transform teaching and research environments and thereby enhance the diversity of the biomedical research workforce.

 Why is SF BUILD important?

 - Limited diversity within the biomedical research workforce contributes to health disparities.
 We believe that enhancing the diversity of the biomedical research workforce holds promise for both advancing science and improving the health of the entire nation.